map3030 Lyndon B Johnson Fwy, #130

 Can I Be Fired for Reporting a Non-Subscriber Work Injury?

-Posted on June 08, 2025 in Work Accidents
+Posted on December 07, 2025 in Work Accidents

 Why Would a Non-Subscriber Employer Not Want You to Report a Work Injury?

-What Counts As Retaliation for Reporting a Work Injury?
+What Counts as Retaliation for Reporting a Work Injury?

 • Cutting your hours or demoting you without a valid cause